dustywhite7/Econ8310/SlidesCode/2 - GAMs.md

 # Prophet Summary

 Great if you only care about time variables.
 But what if you want to explore more than just $y$ regressed on $time$?
+(Or maybe NO time variable??)

 ---